Skip to content

 A digital portrait of “The Father of Bluegrass” Bill Monroe.
 His visage hangs over a view all too familiar to native Kentuckians, the foggy blue mountains with a full moon in the clear night sky – an homage to one of his most famous songs “Blue Moon of Kentucky.”

-One of the many festive moments featuring early ROMP performers Reel Time Traviling at English Park in Owensboro by the Ohio river where it all started!
+One of the many festive moments featuring early ROMP performers Reel Time Traveling at English Park in Owensboro by the Ohio river where it all started!

 Acrylic painting of culturally diverse children representative of our population in Owensboro.
 Children are playing various bluegrass instruments.
 Allusion to the Blue Bridge in the background.
 Inspired by the great experience my own children had with Bluegrass lessons when they were young.

 This stained-glass-style mural of Alison Krauss glows with vibrant hues, capturing her timeless grace and deep musical legacy.
 She stands as a radiant pillar of bluegrass, her flowing hair illuminated by golden light.
 Surrounding her, intricate sunflowers bloom, symbolizing warmth and growth.
-The stained flass effect casts a luminous aura, blending tradition with elegance.
-Deep in connection while fiddling, displaying her mastery while ethereal blues and greens evoke the soul of bluegrass.
+The stained-glass effect casts a luminous aura, blending tradition with elegance.